henryaddison/what-is-github/slides.md

 --

 # What is GitHub?
 Most simply it solves sharing.

 In theory everyone could push and pull from each other’s laptops but…
 * hard to connect over the Internet to a laptop (might not be switched on or online)
-* whose laptop is used by one of our servers wanting a copy of the code? what if there are changes on it not yet ready to go?
+* whose laptop is used by one of our servers wanting a copy of the code?

 --